Functional Nutrition Tool: Sleep Assessment

 A good night’s sleep supports immune, neurological and hormonal function.
 It helps balance the microbial diversity in the gastrointestinal tract.
 Sleep is one of our most critical (and natural) forms of detoxification.
 And sleep is one of the biggest factors that I’ve found to be clinically relevant in weight loss resistance.

-If your client isn’t getting a proper amount of sleep to meet her body’s unique needs, she’s likely to show up with several of these symptoms:
+If your client isn’t getting a proper amount of sleep to meet their body’s unique needs, they’re likely to show up with several of these symptoms:

 - detoxification challenges

 Sleep issues can even induce addictive behaviors because, without proper rest, someone is likely to look for substances to keep them energized.

 Sleep as a skill

 Getting a good night’s sleep isn’t as easy as getting your body into bed at the proper time.
 Sleep disorders are one of the most common yet most frequently overlooked health problems.
 Questions about sleep are rarely asked by physicians.
 And yet, failing to recognize sleep issues not only hinders treatment and diagnoses, it also eliminates the chance of preventing subsequent health complications.

 There are myriad factors that impact someone’s ability to fall asleep at night, and to stay asleep for the hours required to reap the benefits of this physiological state of rest.

 This means that the inability to catch those nightly Zs most likely isn’t a melatonin deficiency!

 Sleep Assessment Tool

 To help you decode this all-important pillar of health (for yourself and your clients!)
 I’m giving you the Sleep Assessment that I created for my own clinic.
 Click the image below to download, and feel free to print it out and use it with your clients.